RAG fundamentals

 By leveraging Karpenter and Amazon EC2 Spot Instances, Neeva has not only optimized its infrastructure costs but also enhanced its scalability, agility, and development speed.
 This strategic approach has positioned Neeva to deliver high-quality, ad-free search experiences to its users while maintaining a strong focus on cost control and innovation.

 When I asked the LLM to generate a question about the document, I also asked it to generate the correct answer.
-This is the answer the LLM gave me.
+This is the answer that the LLM gave me.

 Neeva used Karpenter and Amazon EC2 Spot Instances to improve its infrastructure management and cost optimization in several ways: